 7w6 – The Entertainer

 The 7w6 combines the Enthusiast's love of stimulation and possibility with the Loyalist's need for connection and security.
-Individuals with this wing tend to be more people-oriented, loyal, and community-minded than the 7w8.
+Individuals with this wing be more people-oriented, loyal, and community-minded than the 7w8.
 Riso and Hudson (1996) note that 7w6s are often witty, entertaining, and socially engaging, using humor and warmth to build bonds within their social circles.
-The Six wing introduces a greater awareness of anxiety and a stronger pull toward collaboration and group belonging, which can make 7w6s more reliable and committed than the stereotype of Seven might suggest, though they may also be more visibly anxious and indecisive.
+The Six wing introduces a greater awareness of anxiety and a stronger pull toward collaboration and group belonging, which can make 7w6s more reliable and committed than the stereotype of Seven might suggest, though they also be more visibly anxious and indecisive.

 7w8 – The Realist

 The 7w8 merges the Enthusiast's appetite for experience with the Challenger's assertiveness and drive for independence.
-Individuals with this wing tend to be more forceful, materialistic, and pragmatic than the 7w6.
+Individuals with this wing be more forceful, materialistic, and pragmatic than the 7w6.
 Riso and Hudson (1996) describe the 7w8 as bolder and more aggressive in pursuing what they want, with a competitive edge that the 7w6 typically lacks.
 The Eight wing lends a quality of toughness and directness that can make 7w8s highly effective entrepreneurs, negotiators, and leaders, though at lower levels of health this combination can manifest as demanding, insensitive, or exploitative behavior.

 Growth Direction